ppv-1/heap-2024-frontend/README.md

 ![image info](./readmeImages/step4-2.png)

-5. Go to the repository folder and find `server-real.crt`.
+5. Go to the repository folder and find `frontend-cert.crt`.
 Use that as the certificate.

 ![image info](./readmeImages/step5.png)